-What does documentary wedding photography mean?

 It’s fairly evident at most weddings that an enormous amount of time is put into the little details that make a wedding unique.
 Capturing these are equally important to the emotions of the day as any candid shot.
 In many instances it is these details shots where you find family heirlooms, the broach that was worn by grandma on her wedding day or the table names that recall memorable family holiday destinations.

 This also extends to the formal portraits shots on the day.
 I completely understand that although my wedding couple may want a documentary wedding style to their photographs, they also want a few formal shots with mum and dad and aunt Bessie.
-So, I take the shots, their not pure documentary but they mean something to my couple, and I want them to be as good as they can possibly be.
+So, I make time for the portraits, they are not pure documentary but they mean something to my couple, and I want them to be as good as they can possibly be.
 I do limit the number to between 8-10, and then I’m back shooting in my documentary, observed style.

 Would you move the bride and groom or ask them to look somewhere?

 No. But for 20 minutes during the day I take my couples for newlywed portraits on their own, let them say hello to each other and spend time capturing the first moments of married life.
 I set them up to succeed, by keeping the session super relaxed and fluid.
 During this time, and only if required, I make gentle suggestions to improve the shot.

 Ultimately as a documentary wedding photographer I will capture a wedding in a beautiful, elegant and natural way, telling the story of the day and delivering timeless and emotional images.
 I may not be a purist, but my approach puts my bride and groom first and enables me to deliver a documentary wedding photography style blended with a customer experience that I think set’s me apart from other photographers .
 I simply want to deliver a set of images that my bride and groom will treasure.
 If you’d like to see more of my work, then please visit my blog.